 Hiring a Third Party for Dispute Resolution

 In many circumstances, your customer will be relieved you have engaged the services of a professional recovery firm, as it takes out the emotion, which helps speed up the negotiation process.
-Hiring a third-party for dispute resolution can also have the opposite effect; your customer was happy to prolong the dispute process as it was protecting their cash flow.
-A professional outside negotiator can test your clients’ dispute for validity and exert the correct amount of pressure to determine if the disagreement is real or if your customers are suffering from an existential cash flow problem.
+Hiring third party collections for dispute resolution can also have the opposite effect; your customer was happy to prolong the dispute process as it was protecting their cash flow.
+A professional outside negotiator can test your clients' dispute for validity and exert the correct amount of pressure to determine if the disagreement is real or if your customers are suffering from an existential cash flow problem.

 The Bottom Line

 The bottom line is that dispute resolution is a crucial part of the business process and should only be administered by individuals who enjoy problem-solving.
 People who feel the customer is always right should not be attempting to resolve disputes.
 Alternatively, disputes should be handled by individuals who are good listeners and who can articulate issues to both parties, so solutions can be found.
 Disputes typically occur when there is a customer communication problem or if there is a customer collection problem.
 When considering hiring a professional debt recovery firm to assist with a dispute, you must ensure that the agency adept at negotiating both situations.

 To learn more about how to reduce bad debt and reduce risk, contact our credit and collections experts online or call us Toll Free at 1-866-266-0117.